Sinovac's COVID-19 vaccine induces quick immune response: study

 Brazil’s Sao Paulo also plans to roll out CoronaVac as early as January and has agreed a supply deal with Sinovac.

+“The excellent safety of CoronaVac, compared to other vaccines under development, makes for greater acceptance by the population,” Ricardo Palacios, trial manager of Brazil’s Butantan Institute biomedical centre, which is testing CoronaVac, told Reuters.

-Reporting by Miyoung Kim in Singapore and Roxanne Liu in Beijing; Editing by David Clarke
+Reporting by Miyoung Kim in Singapore and Roxanne Liu in Beijing; Additional reporting by Anthony Boadle in Brasilia; Editing by David Clarke and Himani Sarkar

 Our Standards: The Thomson Reuters Trust Principles.